Xqhare/nabu/README.md

     - `Vec<u8>`, `Vec<CommandCharacter>`

 - `XffValue::String`
+    - `XffValue::String("hello mom".to_string())`
 - `XffValue::Number`
     - `usize`, `u8`, `u16`, `u32`, `u64`
     - `isize`, `i8`, `i16`, `i32`, `i64`
     - `f32`, `f64`
 - `XffValue::CommandCharacter`
-    - `u8` meaning the ASCII encoded byte of a command character
+    - `u8` the ASCII encoded byte of a command character
 - `XffValue::Data`
-    - `Vec<u8>` meaning the byte-array of the data to be stored
+    - `Vec<u8>` the byte-array of the data to be stored
-- `XffValue::ArrayCmdChar`
+- `XffValue::ArrayCmdChar` - more of an internal return type, only used in a few features and explicitly stated there

 The `XffValue` also has several associated functions.
 - `XffValue::String`